Understanding the competition is essential for any business, be it a start-up or a long-established company.

 Backlink profile data – Majestic SEO

-For a great overview to using Majestic SEO, check out this video guide.
+For a great overview of using Majestic SEO, check out this video guide.

 However, the website in question will need to be relevant to your own website in terms of subject matter.